 11. They have an identity tied to their goal.

-When it comes to their goals, they see themselves as, “I am an entrepreneur” or “I am a person who goes to the gym 5 days a week”.
+When it comes to their goal setting, they see themselves as, “I am an entrepreneur” or “I am a person who goes to the gym 5 days a week”.

 12. They are consistent.